wavemotion-dave/A8DS/readme.md

 DS vs DSi vs DSi XL/LL :
 ----------------------------------------------------------------------------------
 The original DS-Lite or DS-Phat require an R4 card to run homebrews.
 With this setup you will be running in DS compatibility mode and emulator will default to a moderate level of frameskip.
 For the DSi or DSi XL/LL we can run just about everything full speed without frameskip.
 The XL/LL has a slightly slower decay on the LCD and it more closely mimics the phosphor fade of a TV.
-The helps with games that use small bullets - something like Centipede can be a little harder to see on the original DSi as the thin pixel shot fades quickly as it moves.
+This helps with games that use small bullets - something like Centipede can be a little harder to see on the original DSi as the thin pixel shot fades quickly as it moves.
 You can somewhat compensate for this by increasing your screen brightness.
-For the DSi, I find a screen brightness of 4 to be reasonably good visibility.
+For the DSi, I find a screen brightness of 4 to offer reasonably good visibility.
 The XL/LL will generally operate just as well with a brigtness of 2 or 3.

 Screen resolution on a DS/DSi/XL/LL is always fixed at 256x192 pixels.
 The Atari 8-bit resolution tends to be larger - usually 320 horizontally and they often utilize a few more pixels vertically depending on the game.
 Use the Left/Right shoulder buttons along with the D-Pad to shift/scale the screen to your liking.
 Once you get the screen where you want - go into the GEAR icon and press START to save the options (including the screen position/scaling) on a per-game basis.